The development of a high granular crystal calorimeter prototype of VLAST: Performance of the prototype system

 Muons, being highly penetrating particles, are the dominant component of cosmic rays reaching the Earth's surface.
 They readily traverse the calorimeter, depositing energy primarily through ionization, typically interacting with the calorimeter as MIPs.
 This behavior makes them ideal for characterizing the performance consistency among the individual detector units within the calorimeter.
 By analyzing the signals generated by muons passing through the detector, it's possible to identify any variations in response between different channels and assess the overall uniformity of the calorimeter.

 The data acquisition system employed in this experiment utilizes an over-threshold triggering mode, which means that data is recorded only when the signal in a readout channel exceeds a predefined threshold.
 This threshold is set to 20 times the sigma value relative to its respective pedestal average for each channel.
 The pedestal represents the baseline signal level of each channel when no particle is interacting with the detector, while its width reflects the level of noise.
-Setting the threshold at 20 times the sigma value helps to discriminate real signals from electronic noise fluctuations.
+Setting the threshold at 20 times the sigma value (approximate 130 ADC values, equivalent to 0.3 MIP MPV) helps to discriminate real signals from electronic noise fluctuations.

 The experiment was conducted over a period of two months, accumulating a substantial amount of data.
 After excluding data associated with mistaken operations or other anomalies, a total of 59 valid data packages were obtained.
 The daily binary recording files indicate an interaction rate of approximately one million events per day.
 This high event rate provides a statistically significant dataset for analysis.